-Cyber-physical systems (CPS) and Internet-of-Things (IoT) applications are everywhere around us - smart buildings that adapt heating control to the user's habit, intelligent transportation systems that optimize traffic based on the continuous monitoring of the road conditions, wearable health monitoring devices, and medical devices that fine-tune a given therapy depending on sensing a patient's health.
-These applications are inherently data-driven - the decisions of the system rely on the measurement and analysis of the dynamic behavior of the environment.
-Low-cost sensing solutions combined with the availability of powerful edge and cloud devices to store and process data has led to a tremendous increase in the generation, measurement and recording of time-series data.
-Processing these huge streams of available data in an efficient manner to extract useful information is challenging.
+Cyber-physical systems (CPS) and Internet-of-Things (IoT) applications are becoming increasingly present in our everyday life.
+Industry 4.0 with its smart factories and digital twins, smart buildings that adapt heating control to the user's habit, intelligent transportation systems that optimize traffic based on the continuous monitoring of the road conditions, wearable health monitoring devices, and medical devices that fine-tune a given therapy depending on sensing a patient's health are few examples of modern CPS and IoT.
+These systems typically adopt data-driven decision-making based on measuring the dynamic behavior of the environment and the analysis of its properties.
+This data-driven approach to control is enabled by low-cost sensors, powerful edge devices and cloud facilities.
+Therefore, CPS and IoT are becoming veritable data factories that generate, measure and record time series.
+Processing these huge amounts of data efficiently to extract useful information is an extremely challenging task.
 It is often the case that only specific segments of the time series contain interesting and relevant patterns.
 For instance, an electricity provider may be interested in observing spikes or oscillations in the voltage signals.
 A medical device manufacturer may want to detect anomalous cardiac behavior.
 A wearable device maker would like to associate specific patterns in the measurements from accelerometer and gyroscope sensors to a concrete user activity, such as running or walking.